raspberrypilearning/save-the-shark/en/step_3.md

 ## Plastic waste

-You should see a sprite that looks like a plastic bottle, in your sprites panel beneath the stage.
-This sprite has four costumes: a bottle, a wrapper, a bag and a can holder.
+You should see a sprite that looks like a plastic bottle in your Sprite list below the Stage.
+This sprite has four costumes: a bottle, a wrapper, a bag, and a plastic can holder.

 --- task ---

-When the flag is clicked, this sprite needs to move to the top of the screen and then `hide`{:class="block3looks"} itself.
+When the green flag is clicked, this sprite needs to move to the top of the screen and then `hide`{:class="block3looks"}.
 Add the following code:

 ![plastic sprite](images/plastic-sprite.png)